-In general, energy/energy transition, water/wastewater and transport projects (including road, EV charging, rail and ports) are attracting the most investment in the jurisdiction.
+In general, focus remains on energy/energy transition, water/wastewater and transport projects (including road, EV charging, rail and ports) are attracting the most investment in the jurisdiction.
 In terms of energy/energy transition ("net zero"), investment is focused on offshore wind energy generation, related OFTO investments (offshore transmission), carbon capture, use and storage (CCS/CCUS), nuclear, interconnector projects and battery electric storage systems (BESS).
-There are positive signals relating to the hydrogen market, but the route to market mechanisms needed to secure investment are not yet fully developed.
+For CCS/CCUS the route to market mechanisms needed to secure investment are not yet fully developed but these should be fully developed in relatively short order.
+The UK Government's Clean Power 2030 strategy, which aims to transition the UK to a clean power system by 2030, is also a key focus though it is currently uncertain whether this deadline is realistic/will be met.